2015 Elections: The Eternal Baby Syndrome

-In the course of researching corruption and misgovernance in Nigeria it is not too hard to observe public servants and politicians of very high status and education plead that they are “still learning” when their heinous and embarrassing incompetence and failures are discovered or exposed.
-16 years of democracy has not been sufficient to discard or start to discard this attitude towards public service because there has to be a ready-made excuse for their blunders and malfeasance since there is never a credible one for corruption.
+In the course of researching corruption and misgovernance in Nigeria it is not too hard to observe public servants and politicians.
+These persons of very high status and education plead that they are “still learning” when their heinous and embarrassing incompetence and failures come to light.
+Sixteen years of democracy has not been sufficient to discard or start to discard this attitude towards public service.
+Well, because there has to be a ready-made excuse for their blunders and malfeasance since there is never a credible one for corruption.
 The postponement of the 2015 general elections is no different.

 The postponement of elections has created a good opportunity for the return of the military to power in Nigeria.
-If it does not happen it will not be because democracy is flouring and succeeding in Nigeria; the opposite is the hard cold reality.
-The Nigerian state is so week now that any well organised armed group or foreign power can secure power in Nigeria with little ado.
-Nigerians politicians while robbing their nation to the bone marrow has relied too much on the West for its legitimacy and support, but such has never been a beneficial, pragmatic or sustainable strategy for a state to acquire enduring stability, at best it is ‘glorified neocolonialism’ and most Nigerian leaders seem to cherish it with undying tenacity.
-What will keep the military out of power would be an extension of corruption by “bribing” soldiers, those who can carry out coups, with vast fortunes.
+If it does not happen it will not be because democracy is flouring and succeeding in Nigeria.
+The opposite is the hard cold reality.
+The Nigerian state is so weak now that any well organised armed group or foreign power can secure power in Nigeria with little ado.
+Nigerians politicians while robbing their nation to the bone marrow relies too much on the West for its legitimacy and support.
+But such has never been a beneficial, pragmatic or sustainable strategy for a state to acquire enduring stability.
+At best it is ‘glorified neocolonialism’ and most Nigerian leaders seem to cherish it with undying tenacity.
+What will keep the military out of power would be an extension of corruption by “bribing” soldiers.
+Those who can carry out coups, with vast fortunes.
 A bad democracy needs such a practice and it can spiral out of control.
 A self-blackmailing strategy.

 Nigerians simply want democracy, when will they get?
 With the possible restart of the ‘eternal baby syndrome’ looming, it is not looking good for anyone.
 We hope for better.